mlibrary/design-system-old/plan.md

 - [ ] CSS-1: Setup Gulp watch on `npm start` so that development doesn't required a re-start.

+### icons

+- [ ] ICONS-1: Figure out a way to make the icon component only load what it needs.
+Investigate this and recommend improvements.
+Related article: https://paulcpederson.com/articles/stencil-icons/

 ### docs

 - [ ] DOCS-1: Import @umich-lib/components doc JSON.